CartoDB/torque-tiles/2.0/spec.md

 }
 ```

-this is how current time can be extracted from the current step, translate and steps:
+The following equation shows how the current time can be extracted from the current step, translate and steps:

 ```
 current_time = start  + step * (end - start)/steps;